 Take this time to check that all your clients notes are up to date.
 Are there any additional snippets of information you recall now that maybe you didn't get chance to note down at the time?
 Looking back is there some additional research you could do into your client's conditions so that you can demonstrate your value to them now?

 Do you have a stack of admin you have been putting off?
 Invoices you could organise to get ahead for next year's tax return or accounts you could review to get a better idea of your financial situation.
-Whilst this might not be the most inspiring task on the list it will definitely free you up to hit the ground running once restrictions are lifted, besides just think how pleased you will be come January when your taxes aren't a total nightmare!
+Whilst this might not be the most inspiring task on the list it will definitely free you up to hit the ground running later, besides just think how pleased you will be come January when your taxes aren't a total nightmare!

 It's not often we get time to sit and truly reflect on our practices.
 Asking yourself these 6 questions can really help you to see your massage therapy business through your clients eyes.